Aleksandra Goryachkina: 2019–2021: World Championship challenger

+2022-Present: World Cup and World Rapid Champion

-Goryachkina then participated in the 2023 Women's Candidates Tournament, having qualified as loser of the previous world Championship match.
+Goryachkina participated in the 2023 Women's Candidates Tournament, having qualified as loser of the previous world Championship match.
 She won her first round against Kosteniuk but fell in semifinals to Tan Zhongyi.
 Goryachkina then qualified for the next candidates tournament after finishing second in the FIDE Women's Grand Prix 2022–23, winning the New Delhi event and finishing second in Astana.
 In August 2023, Goryachkina won the Women's Chess World Cup finals over Nurgyul Salimova.
 At the 2024 Candidates, Goryachkina was tied for the lead with 5 points after 8 rounds, but scored only 2 points in her remaining 6 games to finish 5th with an even score.

+Goryachkina qualified for Women's Candidates Tournament 2026, by finishing 2nd in the final standings of FIDE Women's Grand Prix 2024-25, She won the Kazakhstan event, Tied for 1st at Monaco alongside Koneru Humpy & Batkhuyag Munguntuul, and Tied 3-5 at Cyprus.
+She was elimanated in the second round of Women's Chess World Cup 2025, by IM Meruert Kamalidenova, after having received a bye in Round 1.
+In September, She participated in open section of FIDE Grand Swiss Tournament 2025, She finished on 82nd/116, Winning games against Dmitrij Kollars, Daniil Yuffa and Former Challenger Boris Gelfand.

+In December 2025, she won the Women's World Rapid Championship after defeating Zhu Jiner in blitz playoff.

+Goryachkina finished 4th at the Women's Candidates Tournament 2026 (+3-2=9).

 Team competitions

 Youth events

 Goryachkina's first youth team success was when she led Russia to a gold medal while scoring 3/3 on the top board at the under-18 girls' European Team Championship in 2012.
 She played the second board at the under-16 Chess Olympiad in 2014 behind David Paravyan.
 Russia finished runner-up to India for a silver medal.
 Individually, Goryachkina finished fourth on the second board, and won the girls' gold medal.
 She also won a brilliancy award for her seventh-round game with black against Cemil Can Ali Marandi for dangerously sacrificing a rook and a knight on the kingside.